pandaproject/panda/docs/ops.rst

 ubuntu
 ------

 The standard Ubuntu login user.
 Must be used to SSH into the system and run sudo.
-Has read-only access to files and logs, but not execute any system commands.
+Has read-only access to files and logs, but can not execute any system commands.

 www-data
 --------